 |Race/Ethnicity||No. of fac/staff|

-Our international faculty members come from countries including Bangladesh, Brazil, China, Egypt, France, India, Lebanon, Nigeria, Russia, South Africa, South Korea, Syria, and Ukraine.
+Our international faculty and staff members come from countries including Armenia, Bangladesh, Brazil, China, Egypt, France, India, Lebanon, Nigeria, Russia, South Africa, South Korea, Syria, and Ukraine.

 While we have a diverse faculty and staff, we understand our BIPOC students want to see more individuals like themselves in the classrooms, in hallways, in class discussions, and being in successful positions after graduation.